verana-labs/verifiable-trust-spec/spec.md

 For communication channel between User Agents to be enabled, both User Agents MUST have requested and verified the [VT-ECS-UA-CRED-ANON] credential presented by the peer.

-### Trust Resolution
+### [TR] Trust Resolution

-*This section is non-normative.*

-Trust resolution in the Verifiable Trust ecosystem is performed **outside the VPR itself** and relies on auxiliary services (indexers, crawlers, resolvers) that continuously crawl, cache, and index public Verifiable Trust artifacts.

-These services do **not create trust**; they merely **make trust resolvable**.
-All trust decisions remain cryptographically verifiable and independently reproducible by relying parties.

-Such services typically ingest and index:

-- VPR entries (Trust Registries, Credential Schemas, Permissions, ...)
-- Ecosystem DID Documents
-- Linked Verifiable Presentations published in DID Documents
-- Verifiable Trust Credentials and Verifiable Trust Json Schema Credentials
-- On-chain digestSRI anchoring data (for W3C VTCs)

-Using this indexed data, a relying party (or a wallet acting on its behalf) can answer higher-level trust questions such as the following.

-Examples below illustrates how trust resolution is performed assuming that all required Verifiable Trust artifacts are already available to the relying party.
-No assumptions are made about how the data was obtained; only the logical resolution steps are described.

-#### Get the credential with `id = "xxxx"`

-- Retrieve the Verifiable Credential identified by `xxxx`
-- Extract:
-  - the credential `issuer`
-  - the `credentialSchema.id`
-  - the `credentialSubject.id`
-  - the cryptographic proof

-#### Verify the credential is cryptographically valid
+- [TR-1] Trust resolution MUST be **recursive**.
+When a [[ref: VS]] or a [[ref: VUA]] encounters a DID during trust resolution — whether as a credential issuer, a service operator, or a credential subject — it MUST resolve that DID and verify its associated credentials using the same trust resolution process.

+- [TR-2] Every Verifiable Trust Credential encountered during trust resolution MUST be verified as follows:
-- For W3C VTCs: verify the credential signature using the issuer's DID Document and ensure the credential conforms to W3C Verifiable Credentials v2.0 processing rules
+  - For W3C VTCs ([VT-CRED-W3C]): verify the credential signature using the issuer's DID Document.
-- For AnonCreds VTCs: verify the zero-knowledge proof using the issuer's Credential Definition
+  - For AnonCreds VTCs ([VT-CRED-ANON]): verify the zero-knowledge proof using the issuer's Credential Definition.

-#### Resolve the referenced JSON Schema Credential
+- [TR-3] For every Verifiable Trust Credential encountered during trust resolution, the referenced VTJSC MUST be resolved and verified:

-- For W3C VTCs: read `credentialSchema.id` from the credential to locate the VTJSC directly
+  - For W3C VTCs: the VTJSC is located directly via `credentialSchema.id`.
-- For AnonCreds VTCs: resolve the Credential Definition referenced in the credential, then read its `relatedJsonSchemaCredentialId` to locate the VTJSC
+  - For AnonCreds VTCs: the VTJSC is located indirectly via the Credential Definition's `relatedJsonSchemaCredentialId`.
-- Verify:
-  - the vtjsc signature
-  - that it is issued by an Ecosystem DID
-  - that it binds to a valid `CredentialSchema` entry in the VPR
+  - The VTJSC signature MUST be verified, and it MUST be confirmed that the VTJSC is issued by an Ecosystem DID and binds to a valid `CredentialSchema` entry in the VPR.

-#### Determine the issuance time of the credential (W3C VTCs only)

-This step applies to W3C VTCs only.
-AnonCreds VTCs do not support objective issuance-time determination (see [VT-CRED-ANON]).

-- Recompute the credential’s deterministic `digestSRI`
-- Locate the corresponding digest entry in the VPR
-- Use the timestamp associated with that digest as the **effective issuance time**

-#### Verify issuer authorization

-- Identify the Ecosystem DID that issued the vtjsc
-- Query the Trust Registry governed by that Ecosystem
+- [TR-4] For W3C VTCs, the **effective issuance time** MUST be determined by recomputing the credential's `digestSRI` and locating the corresponding digest entry in the VPR.
+The timestamp associated with that digest entry is the effective issuance time.
+This step does not apply to AnonCreds VTCs (see [VT-CRED-ANON]).

+- [TR-5] The issuer of every Verifiable Trust Credential encountered during trust resolution MUST be verified as authorized:
-- For W3C VTCs: verify that the credential issuer DID was authorized for the referenced vtjsc **at the effective issuance time** determined above
+  - For W3C VTCs: the issuer MUST have been authorized by the Ecosystem for the referenced VTJSC **at the effective issuance time** determined by [TR-4].
-- For AnonCreds VTCs: verify that the credential issuer DID is currently authorized for the referenced vtjsc.
+  - For AnonCreds VTCs: the issuer MUST be currently authorized by the Ecosystem for the referenced VTJSC.
 Issuer authorization at credential reception time is enforced by the holder's wallet as specified in [CIT].

-If this check fails, the credential MUST be rejected.

-#### Verify the issuer is a Verifiable Service (if applicable)

-If the relying party requires assurance about the issuer itself:

-- Resolve the issuer DID Document
-- Verify that the issuer qualifies as a **Verifiable Service** by checking that:
-  - it presents a valid VT-ECS-SERVICE-CRED-W3C; and
-  - either:
-    - the service DID itself presents a valid VT-ECS-ORG-CRED-W3C or VT-ECS-PERSONA-CRED-W3C, or
-    - the issuer of the service credential presents such a credential
-- Verify all issuer permissions.

-#### Determine the governing Ecosystem

-- From the vtjsc, read the `issuer` field
-- This DID identifies the Ecosystem that:
-  - controls the Trust Registry
-  - defines the credential schema
-  - governs issuer authorization rules

-This Ecosystem is the ultimate trust root for the credential.

-#### Summary

-A relying party can therefore answer the following questions deterministically:

-- Is this credential authentic?
-- When was it issued?
-(W3C VTCs only)
-- I have a session with `uuid=7e55834f-5a81-4029-9121-2cab1268fb43` with Verifiable Service `did=did:Example:123`.
-Can this DID request the presentation of a credential of vtjsc with `id=https://example/vtjsc.json` to me?
-- Was the issuer authorized? (at issuance time for W3C VTCs; at reception time for AnonCreds VTCs)
-- Which Ecosystem governs this credential?
-- Is the issuer itself a Verifiable Service (if required)?

-All trust decisions are derived from verifiable artifacts and cryptographic proofs, without relying on issuer-asserted claims or implicit trust.
+- [TR-6] Every DID that appears as an issuer of a credential during trust resolution MUST itself be verified as a **Verifiable Service** conforming to [VS-REQ].
+The credentials presented by that issuer's DID Document MUST themselves be verified by recursively applying [TR-1] through [TR-6].

+- [TR-7] The recursion defined in [TR-1] and [TR-6] terminates at the **Ecosystem DID**, which is the issuer of the VTJSC and the controller of the Trust Registry.
+The Ecosystem DID is the trust root.

+- [TR-8] If any verification step in [TR-1] through [TR-7] fails for any credential or DID encountered during trust resolution, the trust resolution MUST be considered failed, and the connection or credential MUST be rejected.

 ### [WL] ECS Ecosystem whitelists and vpr: scheme resolution